-Which scanning strategies are promising to model?
-We developed and tested five different models.
+We developed and evaluated five different models of tagging behavior.
 Since the empirical data showed no significant dependence on the orientation of the stimuli, none of the models developed below include this factor.
 In order to obtain baseline data for the evaluation of the models, we calculated a composite path with maximal similarity to the observed paths ("optimum fit") for each stimulus.
-An iterative algorithm determined this path within the huge set of all possible acceptable paths, regardless of whether the path actually appeared in any one subject's data.
-The average similarity of optimum-fit paths to empirical paths turned out to be 21.89, which exceeded the similarity of empirical ones to each other (19.43, cf. above).
-The calculation of optimum-fit paths also shows that no simulation can produce paths of higher similarity to the empirical data than 21.89, which is considerably lower than the "perfect similarity" value 29 (all acceptable paths consist of 29 edges).
+An iterative algorithm determined this path within the huge set of all possible acceptable paths, regardless of whether the path actually appeared in any one participant's data.
+The average similarity of optimum fit paths to empirical paths turned out to be 21.89, which exceeded the similarity of empirical ones to each other (19.43, cf. above).
+The calculation of optimum fit paths also shows that no simulation can produce paths of higher similarity to the empirical data than 21.89, which is considerably lower than the perfect similarity (identity) value 29 (all acceptable paths consist of 29 edges).
 This discrepancy demonstrates the high intrinsic variability of scan paths.

-Serving as a second baseline, the similarity of completely randomly generated scan paths to the subjects' paths was computed, yielding a value of as low as 1.75.
-An example of the optimum-fit path as well as the scan paths computed by the models are given in Figure 2, referring to the sample stimulus in Figure 1.
-The five models that were analyzed are described below.
+Serving as a second baseline, the similarity of completely randomly generated scan paths to the empirical paths was computed, yielding a value of as low as 1.75.
+A sample optimum fit path as well as sample paths computed by the models are given in Figure 2, referring to the sample stimulus in Figure 1.
+The five models that were evaluated are described below.